jobrachem/alfred3-interact/docs/source/index.rst

 on their role in the group.
 The roles are defined during MatchMaker intialization.

-Beyond access to group members, Groups offer a :class:`.SharedGroupData` dictionary, which you can use as a centralized place for information that belongs to the whole group rather than an individual member.
+Beyond access to group members, Groups offer a :attr:`.Group.shared_data` dictionary, which you can use as a centralized place for information that belongs to the whole group rather than an individual member.
 Within the experiment, you can define waiting points for synchronizing